 CLS may receive additional funding for students who have successfully completed the

 Queensland Curriculum and Assessment Authority (QCAA) Senior External Examination.

 Grant payments to eligible Queensland CLS

 Number of CLS, languages and students funded

-In 2020, the most commonly studied languages in funded CLS are:
+In 2021, the most commonly studied languages in funded CLS were: